sg10/vaccscraper-1177/README.md

 App-specific config (poll time, ports, etc.) is in `config.py`.

+### Hosting

 Included is a docker build file, used [dockerize.io](https://dockerize.io) to host the container.
+Felt a bit shady.